 A few things.
 It seems that Robert might be overstating my claims.
 I don't presume to be hitting the final nail of "Truth" into the coffin.
 And I don't presume any grand "reveal," that once revealed, all "practitioners" (?) should acknowledge some momentous change.
 (I am not even sure what that means.)
 I'm certainly not "touting" anything either.
-And finally, my goal is not to "persuade" anyone (Harman the least of all).
+And finally, my goal is not to "persuade" anyone.
 I merely expressed my opinion about a rumor that there has been a change in a spirit of philosophy that has been since co-opted and politicized for the worse.
 That opinion and sentiment was echoed in a postscript that I read, and insofar as I am concerned, coming from that source as well as others in that same community, it was the "last word."
 As in, there is nothing more to say because for me the postscript said all that could be said about it.
 I am not sure if I could be any clearer in that.

 I am not alone in my opinion or sentiment as Jackson acknowledges when he mentions others who state that speculative realism was "dead on arrival," that it is the "dead elephant in the room," or that in retrospect we now are performing its "autopsy."
 I never questioned the legitimacy of "what could have been" - in fact, at the end of one of my posts I state in agreement with others that that spirit ought to live forever: the spirit of speculative inquiry concerning reality in a manner of open engagement and mutual dialogue, especially as that spirit was found in a burgeoning community of philosophers interested in Continental metaphysics, realism, and materialism organized under the conference title of "Speculative Realism."
 That is what is "dead."
 Again, I am not sure why that isn't clear or how much clearer I can be.
 Hence why I distinguish between an original "spirit" of "speculative realism" (the retrieval of speculative metaphysics in the Continental tradition) and its current manifestation of Speculative ®ealism™.
 That was my whole point.